James J. Phillips - Vice President for Athletics & Recreation

 Northwestern's Fitness & Recreation unit has grown as an integral part of the overall collegiate experience for many students, offering intramural sports as well as clubs and classes.
 The department services undergraduate and graduate students, faculty, staff and alumni across the Northwestern community, providing accessible, fun and innovative ways to live healthy and well.
 The 33 sport clubs served 1,052 undergraduate students during the 2011-12 academic year, while the intramural sport program had 9,494 participants during the campaign.

 On the field, Northwestern has achieved historic success across the department.
 The football program has earned a bowl berth in five straight seasons -- most recently recording a victory over Mississippi State in the TaxSlayer.com Gator Bowl on Jan.
-1, 2013 -- while men's basketball has made four consecutive postseason appearances.
-Women's lacrosse has won seven of the last eight NCAA National Championships, women's tennis has compiled a string of 14-straight years with a Big Ten title, and men's soccer captured both the Big Ten regular-season and tournament championships in 2011.
+1, 2013 -- while women's lacrosse has won seven of the last nine NCAA Championships.
+Women's tennis has compiled a string of 15-straight years with a Big Ten title, and men's soccer captured Big Ten regular-season championships in both 2011 and 2012.
 In Phillips' time at Northwestern, women's lacrosse, softball, men's golf, women's fencing, men's soccer, women's tennis and wrestling all have won team or individual conference championships.

 To sustain that success, Phillips has worked to solidify the leadership of each program, securing Pat Fitzgerald (football), Kelly Amonte Hiller (women's lacrosse) and Tim Lenahan (men's soccer) with contract extensions.
 In June of 2009, he inked Fitzgerald to a new seven-year deal, then extended that contract to 10 years in May of 2011 -- keeping one of the finest players in school history on the Wildcats' sideline through at least 2020.
 Amonte Hiller took charge of the women's lacrosse program when it returned from club status in 2002 and has built NU into a dynasty with seven national championships.
-Lenahan has mentored his program to NCAA tourney appearances in six of the last eight seasons, twice reaching the NCAA quarterfinals.
-In 2011, men's soccer achieved the Big Ten double by capturing both the regular season and tournament titles.
+Lenahan has mentored his program to NCAA tourney appearances in seven of the last nine seasons, twice reaching the NCAA quarterfinals, and claimed the aforementioned Big Ten titles.

 In addition, Phillips elevated a pair of young Northwestern assistants to head coaching positions, naming Jarod Schroeder the men's swimming and diving head coach in 2009 and NU graduate Drew Pariano the wrestling head coach in 2010.

-He also recruited sought-after head coaches Tracey Fuchs (field hockey), Joe McKeown (women's basketball), and Michael Moynihan (women's soccer) and Chris Collins (men's basketball) to Evanston.
+He also recruited sought-after head coaches Tracey Fuchs (field hockey), Joe McKeown (women's basketball), Michael Moynihan (women's soccer) and Chris Collins (men's basketball) to Evanston.
 Fuchs had arguably the most successful playing career in the history of USA Field Hockey and has been referred to as the "Michael Jordan of field hockey."
 McKeown came to the Wildcats after 19 years as the head coach at The George Washington University, where he took his team to the postseason 17 times.
 Moynihan arrived at Northwestern in 2012 following a remarkable 15-year stint as the head coach at Milwaukee where he coached the Panthers to 13 Horizon League championships, including 12 in a row, and nine NCAA tournament appearances.
 At the time of his hiring, Collins was one of the most highly regarded assistant coaches in the country after 13 seasons on the bench next to one of the game's coaching legends, Duke's Mike Krzyzewski, at Collins' alma mater.
 In addition to helping Krzyzewski win 356 of 428 games in his 13 seasons on staff, Collins also was an assistant during gold-medal runs for USA Basketball at the 2008 and 2012 Olympics before returning to his native Chicago to become the Wildcats head coach.

 Individually, student-athletes have won the Tewaaraton Trophy in women's lacrosse (Hannah Nielsen, Shannon Smith), the Big Ten Wayne Duke Award (Mark Ison and Drew Ratner), the Hodge Trophy in wrestling (Jake Herbert) and the Big Ten Conference awards for male and female athletes of the year (Jake Herbert in 2009 and Shannon Smith in 2011, respectively).
 Since Phillips' arrival in 2008, 33 Wildcats have received first-team All-America honors, 30 have picked up conference Player, Coach or Freshman of the Year accolades and 14 have been named CoSIDA Academic All-Americans.